ownage-labs/cerebrosonic-navigator/README.md

 ## Terminology
 **Matrice**: The Matrice serves as the foundation for your Cerebrosonic Navigator, connecting to a Large Language Model (LLM) like Llama 3.2 to generate responses based on user input.
-By specifying the matrix configuration, you can control the level of guidance provided by the LLM.
+By specifying the matrice configuration, you can control the level of guidance provided by the LLM.